maiaiia/uni-lecture-notes/Sem II/OS/Pipes.md

 ```

-When closing an end of a pipe within a process, it only closes that end for the current process.
+>[!Important] Always close unused ends of the pipe ASAP
+>- When trying to read from an empty pipe / write to a full pipe, the corresponding function waits.
+If the pipes are not handled correctly, this behaviour may result in a deadlock
-A pipe disappears automatically (it's destroyed by the OS) only after all its ends are closed.
+>- A pipe disappears automatically (it's destroyed by the OS) only after all its ends are closed.

 ![[Inter Process Communication 2025-03-27 09.01.30.excalidraw]]

-Reading from an empty pipe - read waits
-Writing to a full pipe - write waits

 As an example, write when the pipe is full waits for some space or until there is no process that can read from the pipe.